-Tennessee heads into the summer with plenty of hope and even more reasons for concern.
+Tennessee heads into the fall with plenty of hope and even more reasons for concern.

 Hope for the Vols comes from a new coach and an impressive coaching staff.
 First-year head coach Jeremy Pruitt comes highly regarded as a defensive coordinator and a strong recruiter.
 The concern is readily-apparent.
 The Vols were 4-8 last season for a reason.